glance

 1. Personalization vs Privacy

-The Problem: Consumers want personalized experiences, but they are also worried about how their data is used.
+Consumers want tailored experiences but also care about how their data is used.

 2. Transparency in AI Decisions